0xatm/firecracker-nixos-lima-vm/README.md

 - ensure the Lima VM is running
 - start `firecracker-microvm-start.service`
 - SSH into the nested microVM via Lima proxy

+It may take a minute to start the service when you first bring up the Lima VM and connect.

 ## Configuration